 Pears are a perfect alternative to apples — crisp, sweet, and full of fiber.
 However, buying them isn't as simple.
-When you buy pears should determine when you are planning to eat them.
+When you buy pears should determine when you're planning to eat them.
 In other words, use the fruit as soon as possible!